autistic-symposium/solar/README.md

-# Radion Interferometry to Measure the Angular Diameter of Sun
+#  🌜Radio Interferometry to Measure the Angular Diameter of Sun 🌜

 Reads data from the ascii files produced by the experiment and creates a root files with analysis in output/ and histograms in plots/.